Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.469 TCA 1997

 Key Facts at a Glance

-- ✓Coeliac patients can claim 20% relief on qualifying gluten-free food costs with a GP confirmation letter.
+- ✓Coeliac patients can claim 20% income tax relief on qualifying gluten-free food costs under s.469 TCA 1997.

-- ✓Claim the additional cost of gluten-free products compared to equivalent standard products.
+- ✓Claim only the additional cost of specifically formulated and labelled gluten-free substitute products - not all food shopping.

-- ✓Retain supermarket receipts identifying qualifying gluten-free items.
+- ✓Retain itemised supermarket or health store receipts identifying each gluten-free product purchased throughout the year.

 How coeliac disease qualifies for tax relief